 Growing protected plants

-Queensland’s protected plants regulatory framework provides a simple and effective framework that allows the Queensland Government to focus on addressing the impacts of high risk activities on the conservation of Queensland’s native plants (e.g. harvesting of threatened plant species) while streamlining the regulation of low risk and sustainable activities that pose minimal threat to protected plants.
+Queensland’s protected plants regulatory framework provides a simple and effective framework that allows the Queensland Government to focus on addressing the impacts of high risk activities on the conservation of Queensland’s native plants (e.g. harvesting of threatened plant species).
+At the same time it streamlines the regulation of low risk and sustainable activities that pose minimal threat to protected plants.

 By largely deregulating the harvesting of protected plants, plant harvesters and recreational and commercial growers can explore new opportunities to grow and trade native plants.
 This has the potential to trigger a greater use of native plants in gardening and landscaping and foster a greater appreciation of Queensland’s plant biodiversity.